team-loops/201-Final-Project/README.md

 - How often will you take breaks?

-Once and hour for 10 minutes.
+Once an hour for 10 minutes.

 - What is your plan if you start to fall behind?